 There is seriously nothing in the world that gives me the joy of keeping my family traditions.
 Our traditions come in many forms but the most prevalent are the recipes we share.
 For generations we have imagined, developed and shared countless recipes, most of which I learned to make in my Big Mama’s Mississippi kitchen.

 As the holiday season approaches, my excitement revolves around the thought of a table crowded with dishes I’ve enjoyed for as long as I can remember.
 Fried Turkey, Mama’s Macaroni and Cheese, Collard Greens and so much more fill the table.
-However, the best part of it all is family; generations of mothers, fathers, daughters, sons, uncles, aunts and cousins gathering around to cook and eventually eat all the familiar flavors of our past.
+However, the best part of it all is family.
+Generations of mothers, fathers, daughters, sons, uncles, aunts and cousins gather around to cook and eventually eat all the familiar flavors of our past.

 Today I’d love to share with you one of my favorite traditional family recipes.
 Two words: Buttermilk Pie.
 No holiday season is complete without it.
 The rich, creamy custard along with the tart taste of fresh buttermilk are what this pie is known for.
 It’s incredibly crunchy topping coupled with a smooth textured filling make each bite complex and delicious.

 The buttermilk pie recipe itself comes from my grandmother “Big Mama”, the matriarch of my family.
 Since I was a little girl Big Mama always taught me the importance of understanding our past through carrying on tradition.
+She dedicated her time to taking me into the kitchen and walking me through the same cakes and pies her grandmother taught her.
+We shared what we made with family or simply sat and enjoyed them together.
+Baking with my Big Mama taught me patience, skill and most of all, true joy.
+To this day I carry the values I learned in that kitchen with me so that they may be passed on to my children.
 The recipes we make are more than just food; they represent those before us who valued the importance of love and family.

 This year, I have truly felt the need to understand more about my family’s history, so I’ve partnered with Ancestry to do so.
 Ancestry gives people the best tools to discover a deeper family story because of their dedication to generational heritage.